Should I Apply to ERAS With 3 or 4 LoRs?

 – Some programs will only review 3 of the 4 LoRs – and there is no method to this approach.
 It is likely random which 3 actually will get reviewed.

 You may see all sorts of recommendations strewn across the internet via personal opinions on forums.
 However, Match A Resident stands behind this tried and true method.
+You can also check out Residency Experts’ helpful tips by reading Your Complete Residency Letter of Recommendation Guide.

 Have you had experience with this issue?
 Let us know in the comments below!